Forget the password ?

 A written doctor's order must be given to the school nurse before ANY medications can be administered in school.
 This includes over the counter medication.
 Please do NOT send medication to school with a child.
 An adult should drop off and pick up medication.
 Medicine must be in the original container.

-Physical exams are required for 2nd, 4th 7th and 10th grade as well as new entrants,including Pre-k or Kindergarten.
-You are encouraged to have this done with your own doctor ( bring in a copy of the exam for our records).
+Physical exams are required for Pre-k, Kindergarten, 1st, 3rd, 5th, 7th and 11th grade.
+You are encouraged to have this done with your own doctor (bring in a copy of the exam for our records).
 If this is not possible, our school nurse practitioner is scheduled to be here on several days throughout the year to provide exams.
-If you have received a notice about this please be sure to complete and return it to let us know your intentions.

-Injuries at school:if your child is injured in a school activity(a school employee must be supervising), and you seek medical attention, be sure to notify the health office ASAP so an incident report can be completed by the supervising employee.
-Pupils Benefits, our insurance company will need a claim form provided by this office and sent in by the parent with the outstanding bills you receive.
-In most cases Pupils Benefits covers most, if not all, of what your insurance does not.
+If your child is injured in a school activity(a school employee must be supervising), and you seek medical attention, be sure to notify the health office ASAP so an incident report can be completed by the supervising employee.

 Whenever there is a reported case or two, head checks are done and a letter is backpacked home to every family.Be sure to check regularly for lice and nits.
 Using a good metal lice comb each day at home can prevent a major infestation.
 It is important to remember that this is a common childhood occurrence, having nothing to do with cleanliness.
 It is a nuisance but not a health hazard.

 Reminder to all parents of 5th graders: Your child must be immunized with the required Tdap and second varicella vaccine.
 This is required to start school in 6th grade.